gushtichudi/confi3/README.md

 ## About
 These dotfiles are very simple and are just modifications from the sample configuration files provided by the programs used in this.

+To my choice, for GTK programs, ZorinOS's Grey theme is optionally provided for use.
+This is licensed under GPLv2.

+A good program I recommend you to change your themes with is [ThemeChanger](https://github.com/ALEX11BR/ThemeChanger) - available in the AUR.

 All commits will have these prefixes before the commit message.
 From the top and bottom represent the importance of these as shown:
 ```
     ^   (addition)